How to Use For Loop Skip to Next Iterations In Excel VBA

 Next i

-If the previous two conditions aren’t satisfied then the next cell in the adjacent Column will take “Poor” as input.
+If the previous two conditions aren’t satisfied, then the next cell in the adjacent Column will take “Poor” as input.

-In the end, you will get the Remarks in the following image.
+You will get the Remarks in the following image.

 19- Showing different groups with different colors.